There are lots of reasons why you might need reception invitation wording after a private wedding.

-So, we all know that 2020 has been the year of the postponed wedding.
-Couples navigating this pandemic have been faced with tremendous hurdles, and it’s been amazing seeing the individuality shine through with each couple’s answer to the inevitable “what the heck do we do now” question.
-For some, a complete postponement has been in order – and that’s amazing.
-I know your day will be worth the wait!
-Other couples want to get married now and are opting to make things official privately this year and postpone their larger celebration until next year – for lots of reasons, this is my personal vote!
-But this begs the question… what does this mean for your reception invitation wording after a private wedding?
+We all know that 2020 was the year of the postponed wedding.
+Couples navigating the pandemic answered the inevitable “what the heck do we do now” question.
+For some, a complete postponement was in order – and that’s amazing.
+Other couples opted to make things official privately that year and postponed their larger celebration until the following year – for lots of reasons, this was my personal vote!

 As a starting point, you should determine what next year’s event will include.
 Just because you’re officially tying the knot privately ahead of time doesn’t mean you can’t also have a public-facing ceremony, too!
 If you want to experience the traditional walk down the aisle and vows exchange in front of all your friends and family, then go for it!
 Likewise, if you’re opting for a courthouse ceremony now and want to have your religious traditions incorporated, do that!